-The Danish Government invests heavily in infrastructure such as metro and bridges.
-The public healthcare sector has also attracted significant investments, as several hospitals are being renovated or re-built.
 The larger cities have seen a great population growth and urbanisation in recent years and there is a severe housing shortage, causing increasing prices.
 It has been proposed to create more than 500 hectares of new land in and near Copenhagen.

 Finally, even more speculative investments as office space and warehouses seem to be attracting attention from investors.

-29. How do you envisage technology

-affecting the construction and engineering industry in your jurisdiction over the next five years?
+29. How do you envisage technology affecting the construction and engineering industry in your jurisdiction over the next five years?